connormckelvey/resume/README.rst

   | :organization:`The Storage Group` |---| :location:`Maitland, FL`

   * Worked to project managers to plan, design, and build client websites and applications
+  * Used technologies like: Wordpress, PHP, HTML, CSS, and Javascript
   * Performed Search Engine Optimization audits and updates on dozens of client websites
-  * Used technologies like Wordpress, PHP, HTML, CSS, and Javascript

 Education
 ---------